daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

-# Porto Seguro's Safe Driver Predition - Comparison of multiple Classfifers on the imbalanced dataset
+# Porto Seguro's Safe Driver Prediction - Comparison of multiple Classfifers on the imbalanced dataset

 **Overview:**